-Eucharist = Jesus' action of grace is celebrated during a meal, a place of communion, fraternity, and joy.
+Eucharist = action of grace is celebrated during dinner, a place of communion, fraternity, and joy.
 It is the place where everyone finds space.
-When someone does not fit in our hearts, the Lord makes the space.
+When someone does not fit in our hearts, the Lord gives us space.
 He alone can be where everyone is.
-So, the Eucharist is communion, fraternity.
+So the Eucharist is communion, fraternity.
 To participate at this table, we must live Jesus' commandment: "Love one another as I have loved you" (Cf. Jn 13:34; 15:12-13).
-The commandment means "to apply/practice" in Aramaic, so the Lord wants us to apply/practice love.
-Maria Domenica lived this dimension of the Eucharist very well and, through her own correspondence, invited us at every moment to love one another.
+The commandment means "to exercise" in Aramaic, so the Lord wants us to exercise love.
+Maria Domenica lived this dimension of the Eucharist very well and invited us at every moment in the letters to love one another.

 In the Eucharist, there is also the sense of TODAH = offering of the sacrifice of praise (Jn 13).
-John, chapter 13 narrates Jesus washing the feet of his apostles to remind Christians that the meaning of the Eucharist passes through service, the stripping of all power; we must make ourselves servants.
-On Holy Thursday the Lord says: "Here is my body; take it and eat it...".
+Jn 13 narrates the washing of the feet to remind Christians that the meaning of the Eucharist passes through service, the stripping of all power; we must make ourselves servants.
+On Holy Thursday the Lord says: "Here is my body;

+take it and eat it...".
 He makes Himself a gift; He breaks Himself for His own.
-And this is not only a symbol; it becomes a true gift on Good Friday when he gives us his life on the cross.
-Truly his body is broken for our love.
-To participate in the Eucharist is to commit to living "great charity" (as MM defines it), to build communion, and for this to give one's life without reserve.
+And this is not only a symbol; it becomes a true gift on Good Friday when he gives us his life up to the cross; truly his body is broken for our love.
+To participate in the Eucharist is to commit to living the "great charity" (as MM defines it), to build communion, and for this to give one's life without reserve.
 MM went so far as to sacrifice her life for the Institute's good.

-Furthermore, the Eucharist is BERAKAH = blessing (thinking-feeling-saying); only wanting the good about the other.
+Again, the Eucharistic sense of BERAKAH = blessing (thinking-feeling - saying) only the good about the other.
 This is a frequent and meaningful theme in the Sacred Scriptures.
-Wherever Maria was present among others, it was a blessing, a joy for all.
+Wherever MM arrived, it was a blessing, a joy for all.
 Our presence must also bless everyone because we carry the Trinity.

-Thus, sustained by the Eucharist as communion, sharing, and handing over of life, Maria Mazzarello's heart is contemplative yet always active!
-Maria not only prayed and meditated but also involved herself entirely in the work of the fields, to the point of her father's workers saying: "That girl has arms of iron and it takes an enormous effort to keep up with her."
-A woman affirmed: "No girl in Mornese ever worked like Maria."
-(Cronistoria I, 32)
+Thus, sustained by the Eucharist as communion, sharing, and handing over of life, Mary Mazzarello's heart is contemplative yet always active!
+Mary not only prays and meditates but also involves herself entirely in the work of the fields, to the point of her father's workers saying:

+"That girl has arms of iron, and it takes an enormous effort to keep up with her.'."
+Her contemporary witnesses affirm: "No daughter in Mornese has ever worked as hard as Maria."
+Cro I, 32

 Then, in the evening, at home, household chores awaited her.
-Her full self-giving knew no bounds.
+Her full self-giving knows no bounds.

-From everything we have observed, we can safely deduce that Maria, though so industrious, never ran the risk of falling into activism.
-On the contrary, she knew she was only a humble instrument in the Lord's hand.
-That is why she left it up to Him, and she continually gave herself to Him through her being active and loving at the same time.
-He was her strength.
-Maria was convinced of this, as she will often repeat later to her Sisters.
-(L 28,9)
+From everything we have observed, we can safely deduce that Mary, though so industrious, never runs the risk of falling into activism.
+On the contrary, she knows she is only a humble instrument in the Lord's hand.
+That is why she leaves it up to Him, and she continually gives herself to Him through her being active and loving at the same time.
+He is her strength; Mary is convinced of this, as she will often repeat later to her sisters.
+L 28;9